Kodermine/kodermine.github.io/README.md

   image: your_photo
 ---
 ```
-These are used by our templates to display information about the author of the post.
+These are used by our templates to display information about the author and the post.

 ### Post information